State Highway 3 (Karnataka)

 Karnataka State Highway 3, commonly referred to as KA SH 3, is a normal state highway that runs north through Ramanagara, Bangalore Rural and Tumkur districts in the state of Karnataka, India.
 This state highway touches numerous cities and villages Viz.Kanakapura, Ramanagara, Magadi and Pavagada.
 The total length of the highway is 249 km.

-SH 3 intersects with NH 209 at Kanakapura Town.
-Kanakapura is located from 32 km from Hunasanahalli & 27 km from Ramanagara.
+SH 3 intersects with National Highway 948 at Kanakapura Town.
+Certain sections of this state highway (i.e Ramanagara - Kanakapura, Magadi - Dobbaspet) have been upgraded to NH-948A.